IRL2/nanover-docs/source/concepts/recording.rst

 Recording format
 ----------------

-The current version of the file format is version 2.
 Each recording file contains a header and a sequence of records.

 The header contains two fields, stored as little endian 8 bytes unsigned integers: